-Here’s my round-up of the best organic baby swaddles.
+Here’s my round-up of the best organic baby swaddles based on my first-hand experience.
 Confused about the term TOG?
 I explain that below.

+- Swaddling is an age-old practice but is complicated!
 No wonder, then, that companies have figured out more modern swaddle designs with zippers and Velcro to help beleaguered parents.
-These products are a great option if your baby has figured out how to escape a conventional swaddle blanket.

-For safety, stop swaddling once your baby shows signs of trying to roll.
+- For safety, stop swaddling once your baby shows signs of rolling.